 The Amazon Echo Dot has been around for a while now.
-But if you’re still on the fence and asking yourself, “What would I actually do with this thing?” — and especially if you don’t have $90 to throw around for the Dot’s bigger, pricier sibling — let me help you.
+Today, for Prime Day, it’s for sale for $30 — a fantastic price for a gadget that’s usually worth $50.
+But if you’re still on the fence and asking yourself, “What would I actually do with this thing?” let me help you.

 I’ve been the proud owner of an Amazon Echo Dot for almost a year now.
 When I bought the thing, I was a skeptic.
 What the heck would I do with a tiny, ever-listening robot?
 (Plenty, I’d later learn.)
 But after listening to a colleague of mine talk, a lot, about how much he loved his Amazon Echo, I decided to take the plunge.
 While the flagship Echo itself was a bit steep, the Dot — a smaller device that you plug into a speaker you already own — seemed like a cheapish way to dip my toes.
 Months later, I’d say it was $50 well spent.
 If you’re Alexa-curious and own your own speaker, the Dot is the perfect way to see if a speaking robot assistant is for you.
 Here is, in no particular order, a list of things I do on the regular with my Echo Dot.

 Hooked up to my Spotify account, I can ask Alexa to play specific playlists, tracks, and artists.
 It’s great for moments when you really want to hear that one song, but the thought of getting up and walking over to your phone or computer or iPad is just too much to bear.
 The nice thing about a robot DJ, as opposed to a human one, is that it doesn’t get mad at you if you ask it to play that same guilty-pleasure Ed Sheeran song 452 times.